platformio/platformio-docs/en/latest/_sources/frameworks/arduino.rst.txt

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
 They have a Cortex-M4F processor and are the most capable Bluetooth Smart SoCs on the market.

+    * - :ref:`platform_raspberrypi`
+      - RP2040 is a low-cost, high-performance microcontroller device with with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.

     * - :ref:`platform_ststm32`
       - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
 It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.